UConn vs Gonzaga Players to Watch - Elite Eight

 Top Players to Watch: UConn vs. Gonzaga - Elite Eight

-When the UConn Huskies and Gonzaga Bulldogs face off in their Elite Eight matchup at T-Mobile Arena on Saturday at 8:49 PM ET, Adama Sanogo and Drew Timme will be two of the high-profile players to watch.
+Saturday's Elite Eight matchup between the UConn Huskies and the Gonzaga Bulldogs at T-Mobile Arena at 8:49 PM ET features the Huskies' Adama Sanogo and the Bulldogs' Drew Timme as players to watch.

-In the article below, we'll give you all the info you need to know about who to watch in this matchup on TBS.
+In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TBS.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!